Pergola Rules in the UK: Planning Permission & Height Limits Explained

 Your pergola will likely need permission if:

-- It’s taller than the height limits (more on that in a moment).
+- It’s taller than the height limits.

 - You live in a conservation area or own a listed property.